PapaTutuWawa/moxxy/README.md

 In order to build Moxxy, you need to have [Flutter](https://docs.flutter.dev/get-started/install) set up.
 If you are running NixOS or using Nix, you can also use the Flake at the root of the repository by running `nix develop` to get a development shell including everything that is needed.
+Note that if you decide to use the Flake, `ANDROID_HOME` and `ANDROID_AVD_HOME` must be set to the respective directories.

 Before building Moxxy, you need to generate all needed data classes.
 To do this, run `flutter pub get` to install all dependencies.
 Then run `flutter pub run build_runner build` to generate